en-gbansal/prime-number/README.md

 # prime-number

-Checks if a number is prime or not
+Checks if a number is prime or not. it is an simple approach. more efficient as loop runs less number of times.